-- Never give out personal information, passwords or PIN numbers over the Internet.
+- Never give out personal info, passwords or PIN numbers.
 The Bank will not call or email you for your information.
-Do not give or disclose any part of your Login credentials to anyone.
-Especially while on the telephone, online or while using the Internet.
+Do not disclose any part of your Login credentials to anyone.
+Especially over the phone, text or while using the Internet.

-- Do not leave your account information in an open area accessible by others.
-This includes not leaving your computer unattended while connected to Macatawa Online Banking.
+- Do not leave your account information in an area accessible by others.
+This includes not leaving your computer unattended while logged in to Online Banking.

-- Please remember that many e-mail systems are not secure.
-Do not send your Password or sensitive account information in any public or general e-mail system.
+- Remember many e-mail systems are NOT secure.
+Don't send Passwords or sensitive information in any public or general e-mail system.

-- You are responsible for the security of your computer.
+- You're responsible for the security of your computer.
 You should install a personal firewall or use firewall software on your computer and/or your network.
-Also purchase and install anti-virus and anti-spyware software and perform regular scans of your computer.
+Purchase and install anti-virus and anti-spyware software and perform regular scans of your devices.

-- Change your passwords on a regular basis and choose passwords that are difficult to guess.
+- Change passwords on a regularly and use passwords that are difficult to guess.
 Include punctuation, special characters, numbers and upper and lower case letters when creating a password.

-- Do not write down your password.
-Memorize it.
+- Don't write down your password, memorize it.

-- When you are finished accessing our web site, make sure you logout and close the browser window.
+- When you're finished using Online Banking, make sure to logout and close the browser.

 - Beware of Phishing!
-(Pronounced fishing) Phishing involves the use of seemingly legitimate email messages and Internet websites to trick customers into disclosing sensitive information, such as bank account information, social security numbers, credit card numbers, passwords, and personal identification numbers (PINS).
-The fraudulent email message usually requests the customer to update or validate their financial or personal information in order to maintain their accounts, and directs them to a fake website that may look like the website of a legitimate business.
+Phishing involves the use of seemingly legitimate email messages or websites to trick customers into disclosing sensitive information, like bank account info, social security numbers, credit card numbers, passwords, and personal identification numbers (PINS).
+Some fraudulent messages request the customer update or validate their financial or personal information in order to maintain their accounts.
+But what it's really doing is directing to a fake website that may look like the website of a legitimate business.

-- Review and reconcile your accounts on a daily basis and report any suspicious activity to Macatawa Bank immediately.
+- Review and reconcile your accounts daily and report all suspicious activity to Macatawa Bank immediately.

 - Establish internal controls, set transaction limitations, and impose a dual control environment.